sam-is/OgcApi.Net/docs/sample-application.md

 Alternatively, for more advanced scenarios requiring custom logic, you can implement a custom `ConfigureOgcApiOptions` method to handle the configuration programmatically.

+The sample application includes both Swagger UI (`/swagger`) and Scalar (`/scalar`) for API visualization and interaction.
+Note that Swagger UI does not support OpenAPI 3.2 specification.

 ## Prerequisites

 To run the Aspire-based project, ensure the following: